Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Preliminaries

 \subsection{Gorenstein-projective and Gorenstein-injective modules}

-For the neccessary background on notions from Gorenstein homological algebra, we refer to \cite{Che} and \cite{AB}. \begin{definition} A module $M$ is called \emph{Gorenstein projective}, if $Ext^{i}(M,A)=0=Ext^{i}(Tr(M),A)$ for every $i \geq 1$. $M$ is called \emph{Gorenstein injective} in case $D(M)$ is Gorenstein projective.
-If $M$ is Gorenstein projective and Gorenstein injective, we call $M$ \emph{Gorenstein projective-injective}.
-We refer to \cite{Che} and \cite{AB} for many other characterisations and properties of Gorenstein projective and Gorenstein injective modules.
-For a finite dimensional algebra $A$, we denote by $Gp(A)$ the category of finite dimensional Gorenstein projective modules and we denote by $RGp(A)$ the category of finite dimensional Gorenstein projective modules without a projective summand.
-We denote by $Gi(A)$ the category of finite dimensional Gorenstein injective modules and $RGi(A)$ denotes the category of finite dimensional Gorenstein injective modules without an injective summand. $Gpi(A)$ is defined as the subcategory of finite dimensional Gorenstein projective-injective modules. $A$ is called \emph{CM-finite} in case $Gp(A)$ is representation-finite and $A$ is called \emph{CM-free} in case $Gp(A)=proj$.
-Recall that a Gorenstein algebra is CM-free iff it has finite global dimension.
-Let $A$ be a $d$-Gorenstein algebra and $B:=End_A(M)$, where $M$ is Gorenstein projective and a generator of $mod-A$, then $B$ is called a \emph{gendo-$d$-Gorenstein algebra}, see \cite{GaKo}. \end{definition}
+In this subsection we recall the most important notions and results from Gorenstein homological algebra.
+For more background on Gorenstein homological algebra, we refer to \cite{Che} and \cite{AB}. \begin{definition} A module $M$ is called \emph{Gorenstein-projective}, if $\Ext_A^{i}(M,A)=0=\Ext_A^{i}(\Tr(M),A)$ for every $i \geq 1$. $M$ is called \emph{Gorenstein-injective} if $D(M)$ is Gorenstein-projective.
+If $M$ is Gorenstein-projective and Gorenstein-injective, we call $M$ \emph{Gorenstein-projective-injective}.
+We refer to \cite{Che} and \cite{AB} for many other characterisations and properties of Gorenstein-projective and Gorenstein-injective modules.
+For a finite dimensional algebra $A$, we denote by $\Gp(A)$ the category of finite dimensional Gorenstein-projective modules.
+We denote by $\Gi(A)$ the category of finite dimensional Gorenstein-injective modules. $\Gpi(A)$ is defined as the subcategory of finite dimensional Gorenstein-projective-injective modules. $A$ is called \emph{CM-finite} if $\Gp(A)$ is representation-finite and $A$ is called \emph{CM-free} if $\Gp(A)=\proj(A)$.
+Recall that a Gorenstein algebra is CM-free if and only if it has finite global dimension. \end{definition} We remark that every Gorenstein-projective module is an $n$-th syzygy module for any $n \geq 1$.

-Examples where the Gorenstein projective modules are easy to describe are CNakayama algebras.
-These are the Nakayama algebras with a cyclic quiver (Nakayama algebras with a noncyclic quiver have finite global dimension and therefore have no nontrivial Gorenstein-projective modules).
-We collect here some needed results on Nakayama algebras and refer to \cite{ASS} Chapter 5 for the representation theory of Nakayama algebras.
-Let $A$ be a basic and elementary (we always assume those two conditions in the following for CNakayama algebras) CNakayama algebra with $n$ simple modules and with Kupisch series $(c_0,c_1,...,c_{n-1})$.
-We denote by $l_l(i)$ the dimension of the $i$-th injective indecomposable $A$-module $D(Ae_i)$.
-We will always calculate modulo $n$ for the indices of the quiver and number those indices from $0$ to $n-1$ (corresponding to the simple, indecomposable projective and indecomposable injective modules).